 “I got 30 days to change myself; I don’t know how long I’m here; I just want to appreciate my family, fans & friends for rocking with me while I’m away; I’m not gone, promise because I know the process of dropping an album is not overnight, but I’m most definitely pushing for the beginning of the year The Album So Soon, said by Craword.

-On January 2021, Crawford turned himself in to police in Alabama regarding his September 2019 case, where he allegedly violated for a shooting charge and almost served seven months in prison; he was released from jail on July 2021.
+In January 2021, Crawford turned himself into police in Alabama regarding his September 2019 case, where he allegedly violated for a shooting charge and almost served seven months in prison; he was released from jail in July 2021.